ohraband/BEZ/bez-tasks/README.md

 Each task is aimed at some security/cycpher concept.
-Unfortunately prblem statements arent easily publishable so it's just the solutions here.
+Unfortunately problem statements aren't easily publishable so it's just the solutions here.